 macro integrate-type (specializer &body options)

-A type defined by define-js-obj
+A type defined by define-js-obj is a 'real'

 JavaScript object, to which clients can add properties.
 Sometimes,